KANNAHWORLD/Fall2022_201_Final_Project/README.md

 Ramneek

-All of the documentation should go into the documentation folder (like the waterfall methods and BS like that)
+All of the documentation should go into the documentation folder

 Everything else should be added into the Final_Project folder